KOS-UJ/conmech/README.md

 # conmech

 conmech is a simulating package written in Python that allows to numerically solve contact mechanics problems.

+### Description

-It uses the Finite Element Method, works with static, quasistatic and dynamic models, both in 2D and 3D.
-It can simulate various physical phenomena, such as Coulomb friction and hardness of the obstacle.
-Additional variables, such as the temperature of the body, can also be calculated.
-The code is modular and can be further extended to include other models.
+Contact mechanics describes behaviour of the physical body in contact with the obstacle.
+Majority of such problems cannot be solved analitically and require numerical procedure.
+This package implements the Finite Element Method for 2D and 3D bodies and works with static, quasistatic and dynamic problems.
+It can simulate various physical phenomena, such as friction and obstacle resistance.
+Additional variables besides displacement, such as the temperature of the body, can be calculated.
+The project is almost entirely self contained, requires basic Python libraries, [pygmsh](https://github.com/meshpro/pygmsh) along with [Gmsh](https://gmsh.info/) for mesh construction and [Scipy](https://scipy.org/) for solving reformulated problem.
+The code is modular and can be further extended to include new physical models.

 ### Sample results